Child marriage: Nigeria

 As of 2006, 15–20% of school dropouts in Nigeria were the result of child marriage.
-In 2013, Nigeria attempted to change Section 29, subsection 4 of its laws and thereby prohibit child marriages.
-Christianity and Islam are each practiced by roughly half of its population, and the country continues with personal laws from its British colonial-era laws, where child marriages are forbidden for its Christians and allowed for its Muslims.
+In 2013, Nigeria attempted to change Section 29, Subsection 4 of its laws and thereby prohibit child marriages.
+Christianity and Islam are each practiced by roughly half of its population, and the country continues with personal laws from its British colonial-era laws, in which child marriages are forbidden for its Christians and allowed for its Muslims.
 In Nigeria, child marriage is a divisive topic and widely practiced.
-In northern states, predominantly Muslim, over 50% of the girls marry before the age of 15.
+In northern states, which are predominantly Muslim, over 50% of the girls marry before the age of 15.